bhavyajustchill/cricketScoreBoard/README.md

 - Design Updated
 - This Over is functional but doesn't show the last ball score
 - Added a new Start New Game to Reset the Scoreboard

+# 18/7/2023 Commit 2

+- Checkboxes partially functional (All possibilities remaining to be handled like real world cricket)
+- Slightly adjusted UI